-(1) The Secretary of State, having consulted those organisations and individuals that she or he considers appropriate, must by regulations provide that any business which develops, deploys or uses AI, in relation to their workers, must have a designated AI officer, with duties-
+(1) The Secretary of State, having consulted those organisations and individuals that they consider appropriate, must by regulations provide that any business which develops, deploys or uses AI, in relation to their workers, must have a designated AI officer, with duties -

-- (a) to ensure the safe, ethical, unbiased and non-discriminatory use of AI by the business in relation to their workers, - (b) to ensure, so far as reasonably practicable, that data used by the business in any AI technology is unbiased. - (2) Section 414C of the Companies Act 2006 (contents of strategic report) is amended as follows. - (3) After sub-paragraph (7)(b)(iii), insert - "(iv) any development, deployment or use of AI by the company, and the name and activities of the AI officer designated under the Employment Rights Act 2025"."
+- (a) to ensure the safe, ethical, unbiased and non-discriminatory use of AI by the business in relation to their workers, - (b) to ensure, so far as reasonably practicable, that data used by the business in any AI technology is unbiased. - (2) A statutory instrument containing regulations under subsection (1) is subject to annulment in pursuance of a resolution of either House of Parliament. - (3) Section 414C of the Companies Act 2006 (contents of strategic report) is amended as follows. - (4) After sub-paragraph (7)(b)(iii), insert - "(iv) any development, deployment or use of AI by the company, and the name and activities of the AI officer designated under the Employment Rights Act 2025"."